Tochukz/RobotFramework/robot-setup.md

   * Go to the third party drivers section and select your choice of browser driver and download the appropriate version.
   * I install firefox driver as an example.
 See firefox driver installation steps below.
   #### Firefox geckodriver installation process
   * Download the zip file for geckodriver from [github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases)
   * Unzip the tar  file
     `$ tar -xvf geckodriver-vo.24.0-linux64.tar.gz`
   * Make the unziped file executable
     `$ chmod +x geckodriver`
   * Add the _geckodriver_ executable to $PATH by moving it to the bin directory _/usr/local/bin_
+   #### ChromeDriver - WebDriver
+   * Go to [sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads)  for chrome drivers.
+   * Install the appropraite version and follow the steps outlined under firefox driver setup to integrate chrome driver.

 Same steps can be used to install chrome driver, or opera.